UK PM, wife expecting their second child around Christmas

 "I found it a real comfort to hear from people who had also experienced loss so I hope that in some small way sharing this might help others too," CNN reported.

 The prime minister married his third wife in a secret ceremony this May.
-The pair has an out-of-wedlock son named Wilfred, who was born in April last year, according to Sputnik.

-According to Sputnik, Johnson has four adult children from his marriage with lawyer Marina Wheeler, an out-of-wedlock daughter with art consultant Helen Macintyre, and, allegedly, one more extramarital offspring.

-The UK prime minister has shown a propensity for dodging the question when asked by journalists about the exact number of his offspring.
 (ANI)